 African Dwarf Frog

 These guys are similar to the African clawed frog in appearance, but they only get to around 1-1/4 inches in size.
 They are completely aquatic and cannot survive long out of water.
 You can keep several in a 10 gallon.
-You can also keep them with peaceful fish such as guppies.
+You can keep them in a community tank with peaceful fish such as guppies.

 Poison Dart Frog